Illinois Compiled Statutes

 (B) a claim based on side letters, riders, or

-other documents that were issued by the insurer without meeting applicable policy form filing or approval requirements;
+other documents that were issued by the member insurer without meeting applicable policy or contract form filing or approval requirements;

 (C) a misrepresentation of or regarding policy